johanstuijt66/lego-grid/README.md

 ![requested webpage layout](https://github.com/johanstuijt66/lego-grid/blob/master/grid.jpg)

 The GRID consists of ROWS and COLUMNS, and also supports a GRID-IN-A-GRID with unlimited depth.
 GRID-IN-A-GRID in necessary to create the top part of the requested webpage layout:

 ![top row](https://github.com/johanstuijt66/lego-grid/blob/master/grid-depth.jpg)

 The first ROW (red box) contains two COLUMNS (green boxes), and the second COLUMN contains a new GRID with two ROWS.

-The grid generator created the grid using DIV elements, and you supply the CSS classes which will make ome DIV a ROW, and another a COLUMN.
+The grid generator creates the grid using DIV elements, and you supply the CSS classes which will make one DIV a ROW, and another a COLUMN.
+It depends on which CSS framework you will use (if any) to create the GRID.
 I like using Skeleton, and with Skeleton, a `<div class="row">` is a ROW, and a `<div class="three columns">` is a column.

-The API i came up with has these methods:
+The php class i came up with has these methods:

 * `public function row($class = array(), $id = "");`
    starts a new row, with optional css-class and optional id attribute.